 An iSCSI initiator is an iSCSI client.
 An iSCSI initiator typically serves the same purpose to a computer as a SCSI bus adapter would, except that, instead of physically cabling SCSI devices (like hard drives and tape changers), an iSCSI initiator sends SCSI commands over an IP network.

-In this post, we will configure a iSCSI Target Server on CentOS 7, and then persistently mount that iSCSI Target on a iSCSI Initiator.
+In this post, we will configure iSCSI Target in Linux, and then persistently mount that iSCSI Target on a iSCSI Initiator.

 We have provisioned two CentOS 7 virtual machines with following specifications.